Accurate transcriptions of the 1921 census are being added to the pub history site, starting with London.

 Bethnal Green pub history index

-This the Victory in the 1911 census
+Existed from at least 1891.
+This is the Victory in the 1911 census

 1891/John Matthewman/Beer Retailer/../../Post Office Directory